 According to the behavioral concept of myopic loss aversion (MLA), investors are more willing to take risks if they are less frequently informed about their portfolio performance.
 This prediction of MLA has been confirmed in various experimental studies and the conclusion has been drawn that banks could in fact influence investors’ risk taking behavior by adjusting the frequency with which they give feedback.
 However, none of the existing studies has really provided an explicit test of this dynamic prediction.
 Instead it is simply assumed that the results from between-subject experiments translate to a within-subject scenario in which feedback frequency changes over time.
 To examine the scope of the phenomenon and to assess its practical relevance, we present the first experimental study of MLA that directly addresses the dynamic prediction and manipulates feedback frequency (and investment flexibility) within-subject.
 Our analysis reveals that the impact of such dynamic changes is not as straightforward as commonly assumed.
 Stickiness and a general introspection component superimpose the standard MLA effect and generate unexpected dynamic patterns of risk taking behavior.

 What is Risk?
-Risk perception in return distributions
+How investors perceive risk in return distributions

 We investigate the determinants of risk perception and investment propensity in a financial context.
 In a series of experiments, participants are presented with return distributions.
 Our study design allows to separate various risk measures such as variance of returns, skewness, probability of losing or the maximum possible loss.
 Our results hint to the probability of losing being the main driver of risk perception and investment propensity.
 Volatility, which is typically used by researchers, financial advisors and the regulator, does not play a major role.
 Our insights should allow financial advisors and regulators to support an effective and understandable communication of investment risks to prevent suboptimal investment decisions.

-How investors cope with crashes (with S. Andraszewicz, D. Grosshans, C. Hölscher, D. Kaszás and R. Murphy)
+How investors cope with crashes (with S. Andraszewicz, C. Hölscher, D. Kaszás)